vikeshdas/web_dev_python/README.md

 ```
 User
-The below route help our client to manage their user, like seeing a list of user, adding new user, updating existing user, and deleting a user.
+The below route helps our client to manage their user, like seeing a list of users, adding new user, updating existing user, and deleting a user.

-Description:Get information of a user by user_id.
+Description: Get information of a user by user_id.

     URL: timba/user
     HTTP Method: get()